|

 starts with the tags given.

-- ignore and discard the header,
+Valid values are IGNORE - ignore and discard the header,

-- invoke an error (call die), COERCE
+ERROR - invoke an error (call die), COERCE - rename them as Mail-From

-- keep them.
+and KEEP - keep them.

-is not given then Mail::Header
+LENGTH is not given then Mail::Header uses the

 following rules to determine what length to fold a line.